Optimal Impulse Control for Cyber Risk Management: Numerical studies

 \subsection{Numerical approximation by Deep Galerkin Method}

-In this part, we are interested in developing the numerical algorithm to determine the optimal strategy of a cluster owner.
-Indeed, we need to solve numerically the PDE \eqref{eq:VPDE} by using the method of Deep Galerkin.
+This part is dedicated to the development of a numerical algorithm to determine the optimal strategy of a cluster owner.
+It relies on the Deep Galerkin method to solve numerically the PDE \eqref{eq:VPDE}.
 The main idea behind solving PDEs using the Deep Galerkin Method (DGM) described in the work of Sirignano and Spiliopoulos \cite{DGM} is to represent the unknown function of interest using a deep neural network.
 Noting that the function must satisfy a known PDE, the network is trained by minimizing losses related to the differential operator acting on the function along with any initial, terminal and/or boundary conditions the solution must satisfy.
 The training data for the neural network consists of different possible inputs to the function and is obtained by sampling randomly from the region on which the PDE is defined.
 One of the key features of this approach is the fact that, unlike other commonly used numerical approaches such as finite difference methods, it is mesh-free.
 Simulations indicate that the DGM may not suffer (as much as other numerical methods) from the curse of dimensionality associated with high-dimensional PDEs and PDE systems.
-A discussion of DGM and its applications can be found in \cite{al2018solving}.
-On a related note, the work \cite{hutzenthaler2019multilevel} proves that deep learning-based algorithms overcome the curse of dimensionality in the numerical approximation of solutions for a class of nonlinear PDEs.\\ In this section we fix the parameter $a$ and $p$ and we consider the following PDE:
+A discussion of DGM and its applications can be found in Al-Aradi et al. (2018).
+On a related note, previous works, e.g. Hutzenthaler et al. (2019) and Huré et al. \cite{hure2020deep} emphasize that deep learning-based algorithms overcome the curse of dimensionality in the numerical approximation of solutions for nonlinear PDEs.\\ In this section we fix the parameter $a$ and $p$ and we consider the following PDE:

 where The DGM algorithm approximates $v(s,i)$ with a deep neural network $\hat v(s,i;\theta)$ where $\theta\in\mathbb R^k$ are the neural network’s parameters.
 Note that the differential operators in $\mathcal L\hat v(s,i;\theta)$ can be calculated analytically.
 Construct the objective function: